unccd/Prais4-reporting-manual/SO1.md

 - Improvement brightspots (for countries that provide spatial data in the PRAIS 4 platform).

 Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
-Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.
+Once the UNCCD has completed its review and all comments have been resolved, the form can be marked as “Finalized” and then Saved.

 ### 1.4.4.
 Dependencies